 At Hamamatsu Photonics K.K., we've formulated a "Fundamental Environmental Policy" as a companywide policy, and are actively involved in environmental management activities.

 Hamamatsu Photonics, as a company that contributes to society through photonics technology, aims to realize a sustainable society toward a future with balance among all forms of life, whilst considering the importance to harmonize environment with society and economy.

 Under the Hamamatsu Photonics Fundamental Environmental Policy, each fiscal year we set environmental goals and targets for our environmental management system(EMS), we evaluate the results from our activity, and work to constantly improve our EMS on the basis of management review.

-To ensure that the cycle described above runs smoothly, we have established a Headquarters Environmental Committee, the decision-making body of the EMS chaired by the General Environmental Management Representative (environmental management officer).
+To ensure that the cycle described above runs smoothly, we have established a Headquarters Environmental Committee, the decision-making body of the EMS chaired by the General Environmental Management Representative (environmental management executive officer) under the Sustainability Management Committee.
 This Committee is an umbrella group composed of the five environmental working groups, the environmental committees in each business domain, and the Headquarters Environmental Committee Secretariats.
 By establishing similar structures in each business domain, we enable the execution of comprehensive environmental activities.

 The environmental working groups and the issues they primarily deal with are listed below.

 Every business location of Hamamatsu Photonics is certified under ISO 14001:2015 and is striving to maintain and improve its environmental performance.
 To deepen each employee’s understanding of the EMS, Hamamatsu Photonics conducts a wide range of employee training programs, including new-employee training, internal-auditor training and specialist environmental training.